Quatorze Bis; the most underrated French joint on 79th Street

 Quatorze Bis’ one-page menu

-From a price standpoint, Quatorze Bis, might not be everyday fair for most us, but it's well worth the money if you're looking for a place to spend a special evening.
-That said, when comparing it to the rest of the French food in New York, it's prices are actually fairly moderate.
-Whether you plan on becoming a regular, or just want a new place to wet your whistle and grab a bite, this hidden gem is a well worth checking out.
-The Upper East Side may not be the trendiest neighborhood, but that doesn't mean they don't have some of the best food.
+From a price standpoint, Quatorze Bis, might not be everyday fair for most us, but it’s well worth the money if you’re looking for a place to spend a special evening.
+That said, when comparing it to the rest of the French food in New York, it’s prices are fairly moderate.
+Whether you plan on becoming a regular, or just want a new place to wet your whistle and grab a bite, this hidden gem is well worth checking out.
+The Upper East Side may not be the trendiest neighborhood, but that doesn’t mean they don’t have some of the best food.

 Matt Clibanoff is a writer and editor based in New York City who covers music, politics, sports and pop culture.
 His editorial work can be found in Pop Dust, The Liberty Project, and All Things Go.
 His fiction has been published in Forth Magazine.
 Website: https://matthewdclibanoff.journoportfolio.com/ Twitter: @mattclibanoff